elliotec/elliotec.com/source/posts/2015-02-20-modules-and-monoliths.html.markdown

 accessible (obviously DHH is an inflated example, but it illustrates the point), and rewarding.

+People can be modules or monoliths.
+Many choose specialization and corner themselves as "JavaScript Developers" or "Rails Developers."
+My advice is to stay away from this and keep your options open with something like "software developer," highlighting your experience in your preferred fields without removing yourself from opportunities to grow and gain new technical skills.
+[Some of the best career advice I've read came from Scott Adams which says that in order to become extraordinary, you have two paths:](http://dilbertblog.typepad.com/the_dilbert_blog/2007/07/career-advice.html)

+1. Become the best at one specific thing.
+2. Become very good at two or more things.

+The first is almost impossible, so I'll be sticking to the second.

 People often tout the "T-shaped" metaphor for one's skill levels, meaning that they have expertise in a vertical and the horizontal is the broad but lesser knowledge of other disciplines.
 I agree with this, and